-A complaint alleging a violation of the code of student conduct should be made to the university as soon as practicable in accordance with paragraph (A) of Rule 3335-23-05 of the Administrative Code.
-Absent extraordinary circumstances, the university will not take action on complaints filed more than six months from the discovery of non-academic misconduct (paragraphs (B) to (S) of rule 3335-23-04 of the Administrative Code) or one month for academic misconduct (paragraph (A) of rule 3335-23-04 (A) of the Administrative Code).
+A complaint alleging a violation of the code of student conduct should be filed with made to the university as soon as practicable following the discovery of the alleged violation in accordance with paragraph (A) of Rule 3335-23-05 of the Administrative Code.
+Absent extraordinary circumstances, the complaint must be filed within university will not take action on complaints filed more than six months for cases from the discovery of non-academic misconduct (paragraphs (B) to (RS) of rule 3335-23-04 of the Administrative Code), and one month for academic misconduct (paragraph (A) of rule 3335-23-04 (A) of the Administrative Code), from the date upon which a university official becomes aware of the alleged violation and identifies the student(s) who allegedly committed the violation.
 These time limitations do not apply to complaints of sexual misconduct or other protected class discrimination and harassment.